 Beatrice Fihn, executive director of the 2017 Nobel Peace Prize-winning group, the International Campaign to Abolish Nuclear Weapons (ICAN), will deliver the 24th annual Hesburgh Lecture in Ethics and Public Policy on April 17 at 4 p.m. in the McCartan Courtroom, Eck Hall of Law, at the University of Notre Dame.

-Fihn’s lecture will focus on the threat of nuclear war, exacerbated by heightened tensions and rhetoric between the United States and North Korea.
+Fihn’s lecture, titled "Faith vs. Fury: The Moral, Legal and Rational Argument to End the Nuclear Threat for Good," will focus on the threat of nuclear war, exacerbated by heightened tensions and rhetoric between the United States and North Korea.
 She will also address the rationale and import of ICAN’s call for a ban on nuclear weapons.
 ICAN, a coalition of non-governmental organizations in 101 countries, was awarded the Nobel Peace Prize for their advocacy work to promote the passage of the Treaty on the Prohibition of Nuclear Weapons, adopted at the United Nations in July 2017 by 122 countries (not including the United States).